Achronus/django_project_quickstart_tool/README.md

 ## Folder Structure

-The newly created project folder structure should look similar to the following:
+The newly created project should look similar to the following:

 ```bash
 project_name